philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Modifying a single, fleeting event might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disastrous bugs.
 Bugs that, from my experience, are a nightmare to track down.

-When you stop an event from propagating through the DOM, you're changing expectations in a way that library authors can't possibliy predict or defend against.
+When you stop an event from propagating through the DOM, you're changing expectations in a way that library authors can't possibility predict or defend against.
 This problem is magnified by the increasing popularity of [event delegation](http://www.nczonline.net/blog/2009/06/30/event-delegation-in-javascript/).
 Every time you stop an event from bubbling up to the document, you're creating a potential bug in some other code on the page.

 ## What Can Go Wrong?